Quest Magazine - Home

 What are my law career options?

-One of the first questions for you to think about is whether to pursue the career route of solicitor, barrister or Chartered Legal Executive.
-Barristers are historically the elite of the legal profession and spend the majority of their time on their feet in court representing clients and arguing cases before a judge.
-Depending on their speciality, solicitors and Chartered Legal Executives advise clients on a daily basis about a number of issues, many of which may be ‘non-contentious’ and may not require the involvement of a barrister.
-They will typically instruct a barrister if they need specialist advice on a particular legal subject or if they need a client to be represented at court.
+When considering a career in law, one of the initial decisions is to choose between the roles of a solicitor, barrister, or Chartered Legal Executive.
+Historically, barristers have been viewed as the elite of the legal profession, spending most of their time in court representing clients and arguing cases before a judge.
+On the other hand, solicitors and Chartered Legal Executives advise clients on a range of issues on a daily basis, many of which may be ‘non-contentious’ and may not require the involvement of a barrister.
+They typically instruct a barrister if they need specialist advice on a particular legal subject or if a client needs to be represented in court.

 What’s life like as a solicitor or Chartered Legal Executive?